paperless-ngx/paperless-ngx/docs/administration.md

 `thumbnails` or `json`

 If `-sm` or `--split-manifest` is provided, information about document will be placed in individual json files, instead of a single JSON file.
+The main manifest.json will still contain application wide information (e.g. tags, correspondent, documenttype, etc)

 If `-z` or `--zip` is provided, the export will be a zipfile in the target directory, named according to the current date.